Technology & Media

 - Monitor accounts and ensure you know their passwords.
 Follow your teens on social media and use parental controls.

-- Watch for warning signs for cyberbullying, like skipping activities or meals, losing or gaining weight, or a drop in grades.
+- Watch for warning signs of cyberbullying.
+These could include skipping activities or meals, losing or gaining weight, or a drop in grades.

 If Photos of Your Child are Shared Without Consent